 Dollar, Nikkei Down

-TOKYO (AP) _ The dollar closed lower against the Japanese yen Monday, while share prices on the Tokyo Stock Exchange also fell moderately.
+TOKYO (AP) _ The dollar fell in early trading against the yen Monday, and share prices on the Tokyo Stock Exchange also dropped moderately.

 Currency dealers said the dollar will remain firm through the end of the month.